-Jessica is a postdoctoral researcher in cognitive neuroscience at the Queensland Brain Institute, The University of Queensland.
-She uses human neuroimaging (fMRI, M/EEG, and diffusion MRI) and behavioural modelling to investigate the neural underpinnings of emotion perception, perceptual decision-making, and memory.
-Jessica’s main theoretical focus is on how different networks in the hierarchical brain interact to produce reactions (e.g. a fear response, a choice, or a sense of familiarity), specifically on the relatively unknown role of subcortical areas and their influence on the cortex.
+Jessica is a postdoctoral researcher in cognitive neuroscience at the Max Plank UCL Centre for Computational Psychiatry and Ageing Research.
+She uses human neuroimaging (fMRI, M/EEG, and diffusion MRI) and behavioural modelling to investigate the neural underpinnings of emotion perception and decision-making.
+Jessica’s main theoretical focus is on how different networks in the hierarchical brain interact to produce behaviour, specifically on the relatively unknown role of subcortical areas and their influence on the cortex.

 After graduating from secondary school with the highest possible outcome (an Overall Position 1 in Queensland, Australia), Jessica embarked on a Bachelor of Psychological Science at the University of Queensland.
 Here, she satisfied her interests in both science and the humanities.
 For her honours year, Jessica was supervised by Professor Ross Cunnington and completed a thesis on the neural correlates of caricatured faces on empathy for pain.
 She graduated with first class honours and also co-authored three publications within the lab.

 Jessica is also an avid musician.
-She plays the trumpet and the piano in genres including ska, reggae, jazz, and funk.
+She plays the trumpet, ukulele, and piano in genres including ska, folk, reggae, jazz, and funk.
 Music is partly what inspired her to research the wonders of a human brain.